profsmith89/ctps/_sources/chap01.md

 ## Sketch using computational thinking

 Given that this is our first computational problem, we will skip over Steps 3 through 5 of our problem-solving process.
 These three steps become important as you gain experience.
-With experience (and in subsequent chapters), you will start to see problems that you have already solved as pieces of the problem you are currently trying to solve.
+For example, in subsequent chapters, you will start to see problems that you have already solved as pieces of the problem you are currently trying to solve.
 But since we can't yet plumb such experience, we will jump directly to Step 6 and sketch out the sequence of actions that will get the computer to read our book to us.

 Remember that our goal in this step is a sketch.
 Although our script must eventually be written in a programming language, Step 6 is not about programming, but about *computational thinking*.
 This step is not programming because we are not trying to say something *in* a programming language like Python.
 This means that you don't need to know Python or any other programming language to create a sketch.
 You can use any language you would like to capture the sequence of actions in your sketch.